mpauul/RAG-gdpr-articles/README.md

 Now that we have the entire GDPR content vectorized, we can now use it for contextualized text generation.

 1. Before we run the python app for for prompt-based text generation, we must first modify the root_dir_path with the absolute path of the repository directory.
+Also, create a Replicate account using a Github account [here](https://replicate.com/signin?next=/).
+This account will give you a few free inference runs of any models that replicate has on their model zoo.

 In `rag_app.py :`